Cabin Counselor

 Position Description

-Cabin counselors are staff members assigned to a specific cabin of 7-10 campers, usually with a second staff member.
+Cabin counselors are volunteer staff members assigned to a specific cabin of 7-10 campers, usually with a second staff member.
 The primary focus of cabin counselors is on campers and their needs.
-This includes facilitating the cabin group, creating and maintaining a cabin contract (outlining expected conduct), modeling and enforcing cabin etiquette and mutual respect, and communicating needs of campers or self externally (to the Health Center, Mental Health Support, Support Team or Directors.)
+This includes facilitating the cabin group, creating and maintaining a cabin contract (outlining expected conduct), modeling and enforcing cabin etiquette and mutual respect, and, where appropriate, escalating needs of campers or self to the Health Center, Mental Health Support, or Directors.

 A non-exhaustive list of responsibilities includes: